 After its first few months, the Project started to build momentum.
 Lifeboat stations were getting in touch, asking when I’d be visiting them.

-All lifeboat stations are special, but when a message arrived from Elaine Trethowan, Volunteer Press Officer at the famous Penlee Lifeboat Station, I knew instantly this would be a really important visit.
+All lifeboat stations are special, but when a message arrived from Elaine Trethowan, volunteer Lifeboat Press Officer at the famous Penlee lifeboat station, I knew instantly this would be a really important visit.
 It would be an opportunity to introduce people to an extraordinary location along with the desperately sad events of 1981, highlighting what I believe it really means to volunteer as a lifeboat crew member.

 And then Elaine suggested that I might like to spend time at the old boathouse.

 This came as a surprise to me; I simply wasn’t aware that I might be able to spend a single moment in this special building.
 Unbelievably, I’d be welcome to spend the whole day there.

 Another email from Elaine: “Would you like it if I can get some of the old crew down to the boathouse?
 I’m sure I can arrange for Raymond and Dudley to come down.”

 I knew about these men.
 Dudley Penrose was the head launcher and Raymond Pomeroy was the winchman.
 Together they were the men who launched their crewmates on the Solomon Browne that fateful night.